launchdarkly/sse-contract-tests/README.md

 * `method`: A string specifying an HTTP method to use instead of `GET`.
 The test harness will only set this property if the test service has the `"post"` or `"report"` capability.
 * `body`: A string specifying data to be sent in the HTTP request body.
 The test harness will only set this property if the test service has the `"post"` or `"report"` capability.

-The response to this request is a streaming response using chunked transfer encoding.
-This is not an SSE stream, since then the test suite would have to rely on a specific SSE implementation to verify a different SSE implementation.
-Instead, it uses a simpler format where each "message" is a JSON object followed by a single LF (`\n`).
-The JSON object itself cannot contain any unescaped LF characters.

-The JSON message can be one of the following:
+The response to a valid request is any HTTP `2xx` status, with a `Location` header whose value is the URL of the test service resource representing this instance (that is, the one that would be used for "Close stream" or "Send command" as described below).

+If any parameters are invalid, return HTTP `400`.

+### Send command: `POST <URL of stream instance>`

+A `POST` request to the resource that was returned by "Create stream" means the test harness wants to do something to an existing SSE client instance.
+The request body is a JSON object with the following property:

+* `command`: Currently the only supported value is `"restart"`, meaning the stream should be disconnected and reconnected with the same stream URL.
+This will only be sent if the test service has the `"restart"` capability.

+Return any HTTP `2xx` status, or `400` for an unrecognized command.

+If the SSE implementation does not support any special commands, then the test service doesn't need to implement this endpoint.

+### Close stream: `DELETE <URL of stream instance>`

+A `DELETE` request to the resource that was returned by "Create stream" means the test harness is done with this SSE client instance and the test service should stop it.

+Return any HTTP `2xx` status.

+## Callback endpoint

+When the test harness tells the test service to create a stream, it provides a callback URL that is specific to that stream.
+The test service should make `POST` requests to this URL to deliver information about the status of the stream.
+The request body is always a JSON object, which can be one of the following:

 #### `hello` message

-The test service must send this message first in each response.
+The test service must send this message first when it has been told to create a stream.
 This just tells the test harness that the stream is being created, regardless of whether it succeeds or fails.

 ```json
 { "kind": "hello" }